OskarSch24/text-to-redis-transformation-process/python-toolkit/README_PYTHON.md

 1. Redis server is accessible
 2. Authentication credentials are correct
 3. Markdown structure follows the requirements
-4. Python 3.x and redis-cli are properly installed
+4. Python 3.x and redis-py library are properly installed